yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 contributors: [dadrasarmin]
 ---

-Here, we are going to briefly explain how you can Bring-Your-Own-Data to Galaxy or export your dataset, results, history, or workflows to 3rd party repositories.
+Here, we are going to briefly explain how you can Bring-Your-Own-Data to Galaxy or export your dataset, results, or history to 3rd party repositories.
 In order to add a new repository to your account follow these steps:

 - Click on your Username on top right part of the website and then click on `Preferences`.
 - From the middle panel, click on the `Manage Your Repositories` (previously called `Manage your remote file sources`).